 A few weeks ago, I met Ven.
 Dhammika for lunch at BDMS and was invited for the book launch today.
 I had no talks to give that day (today) and so I accepted.

 A week later, I called up to enquire about some books that Ven.
-Dhammika had, and confirmed the book launch details and was told that transport would be arranged.
-I could have taken bus 130 (or some number that brings one from Balestier to Kong Meng San in Bright Hill Road), but a good monk never refuse an offer, especially when it came from a senior monk of 30+ years of monkhood.
+Dhammika had and confirm the book launch details, and was told that transport would be arranged.
+I could have taken bus 130 (or some number that brings one from Balestier to Kong Meng San in Bright Hill Road), but a good monk never refuses an offer, especially when it came from a senior monk of 30+ years of monkhood.

-Days passed, lessons given, talks spoken and one or two days ago, Ven.
+Days passed, lessons were given, talks spoken and one or two days ago, Ven.
 Dhammika called me to further confirm the location at which the appointed driver would pick me up.
 How thoughtful of him!
-Simple as it is, I gave specific directions … “Big white memorial building, staircase infront of carpark” in some part Singlish some part my usual merticulous pronounciation that hovers between American and British, which places me somewhere in the Alantic … meaning, sometimes people say I sound wishy washy.
+Simple as it is, I gave specific directions … “Big white memorial building, staircase infront of carpark” in some part Singlish some part my usual meticulous pronunciation that hovers between American and British, which places me somewhere in the Atlantic … meaning, sometimes people say I sound wishy washy.
 In some cases, my accent can turn Indian, but that’s another article.

 At 8:59am I left my room and got to the staircase to wait for my transport.
 Being a good monk, I was not that punctual.
 I mean, in some traditions, it is considered the fortune of the disciples to drink the feet-washing water of the Master, so being one or two minutes late, should make the driver feel blessed that he is further inconvenienced, meaning he had to put in more time and effort to serve the Sangha and so it means either that he is being purified of his negative karma or he is sowing positive karma (possibly x 1,000,000 times more if you are from a particular school of a particular sect and if you were the first born of a second son in the family whose village was